-In addition, there are a wide range of IT service providers for estate agents like Vebra, Homes On View and Teamprop, which also offer searchable selections of UK property for sale via their agent clients.
+In addition, there are a wide range of IT service providers for estate agents like Teamprop, which also offer searchable selections of UK property for sale via their agent clients.
 To make things even more confusing, there are upwards of 18,000 estate agent offices, many with their own website, but not all of which upload to the major portals.
-This means that even the biggest single property advertisers, Rightmove, The Digital Property Group and Zoopla!, can only offer the home buyer access to around 80% of property for sale on the Internet.
+This means that even the biggest single property advertisers, Rightmove and Zoopla, can only offer the home buyer access to around 80% of property for sale on the Internet.
 The information available on the web regarding property for sale is clearly huge but highly fragmented.
 So to search thoroughly a user must surf at least six sites to get reasonable coverage of the properties for sale or rent on the web; a rather time-consuming and frustrating business (a situation little better than visiting the several estate agents that exist on every high street!).
 For users to truly benefit from using the Internet they need to use a more comprehensive property search.

-There are 438,254 sales and 249,198 rental entries in Home.co.uk's Property Search Index, which tracks and links to more property by value or number than any single publisher portal.
-Since 1996, the Home.co.uk website has attracted over 500 million visits and helped buyers find over 10 million homes.
+There are 467,475 sales and 109,956 rental entries in Home.co.uk's Property Search Index, which tracks and links to more property by value or number than any single publisher portal.
+Since 1996, the Home.co.uk website has attracted more than 90 million visits and helped buyers find over 20 million homes.

 Back to: Property Help And Advice